What is academic misconduct?

 What is the Local Academic Misconduct Procedure (LAMP)?

-If your work is suspected to include plagiarism, or shows evidence of unauthorised collusion, the faculty will invite you for a meeting to discuss the work further.
+If it is the first time that your work is suspected to include plagiarism, or shows evidence of unauthorised collusion, the faculty will invite you for a meeting to discuss the work further.

 During this meeting, you'll be alerted to the problems identified with the work, and will receive further guidance regarding good academic practice, including best practice on referencing.